 III.
 First Year Mooting Opportunity

 The student run Moot Court Committee created an additional mooting opportunity for first year students.
 The Mooting and Advocacy Committee is not directly connected with non-curricular oral advocacy activities.
 The Committee supports in principle the expansion of mooting opportunities, but we note that it is important that any activity created for first year students should be carefully structured to give priority to the extensive demands of the first year program.
 We recommend that the Associate Dean make it clear to students that their academic obligations must be prioritized.
-No excused, extensions on assignments, or exam deferrals should be expected on the basis of participation in this voluntary activity.
+No excused absences, extensions on assignments, or exam deferrals should be expected on the basis of participation in this voluntary activity.
 We also note that any requests for support for this activity must, like all other student requests for support, be coordinated through the Advancement Office.